innovimax/CSV5/README.md

 ### Tokenisation
 A la http://www.whatwg.org/specs/web-apps/current-work/multipage/tokenization.html#tokenization

+Note : when we start reading the first line we should be able to detect that it's a header state

+header state

 Data State / Cell state
 Consume the next input character:
 > ↪ U+0009 CHARACTER TABULATION (tab) : switch to "TABULTED state"